Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4304.133333333333,4319.32143.md

 ### Transcript

-> if I make alien chickens could you put it in the game sure I mean if mods are a thing that will definitely be something
+> if I make alien chickens could you put it in the game sure I mean if mods are a thing that will definitely be something possible go big or go home